 Sustain works for the transition to a food system that supports flourishing communities, individuals and ecosystems.
-Formed in 2015, Sustain incorporated as a not-for-profit company limited by guarantee in January 2016.
-It is a registered deductible gift recipient charity.
-It is based in Melbourne, Australia, and currently hosted by the William Angliss Institute.
+We are a registered deductible gift recipient charity, based in Melbourne, Australia, and currently hosted by the William Angliss Institute.

 Sustain was established for the public charitable purpose of promoting health and wellbeing through a broader food-systems approach.
 The objects of this activity include the following: